algorandfoundation/algokit-utils-ts/docs/capabilities/account.md

 When running LocalNet, you have an instance of the [Key Management Daemon](https://github.com/algorand/go-algorand/blob/master/daemon/kmd/README.md), which is useful for:

-- Accessing the private key of the default accounts that are pre-seeded with algos so that other accounts can be funded and it's possible to use LocalNet
+- Accessing the private key of the default accounts that are pre-seeded with Algo so that other accounts can be funded and it's possible to use LocalNet
 - Idempotently creating new accounts against a name that will stay intact while the LocalNet instance is running without you needing to store private keys anywhere (i.e. completely automated)

 The KMD SDK is fairly low level so to make use of it there is a fair bit of boilerplate code that's needed.
 This code has been abstracted away into the `KmdAccountManager` class.